 Answer: Below, we have created an eye color chart for you to view, which explains eye color.
 Please keep in mind that the colors may vary somewhat depending on each cat’s individual genetics.

 Question: Are blue-eyed white Persians deaf?

-Answer: Yes, 50% of blue-eyed white Persian cats are deaf much like albino rabbits.
+Answer: Yes, 50% of blue-eyed white Persian cats are deaf, much like albino rabbits.
 Deaf kitties are the friendliest cats money can buy since the “fear-factor” is not present.
-You call their name by your sheer presence rather than a verbal name so they come running to you the moment they see you.
-Anyone who has ever owned a deaf kitty would never even consider owning a cat with it’s hearing in tack because of the intensely affectionate personality.
+You call their name by your sheer presence rather than a verbal name, so they come running to you the moment they see you.
+Anyone who has ever owned a deaf kitty would never even consider owning a cat with its hearing in tack because of its intensely affectionate personality.

 Question?
 Are any other types of white cats deaf?

 Answer: A small percentage of copper-eyed white cats can be deaf.
 Some white cats who have one copper eye and one blue eye may be deaf in the ear on the side of the blue eye.

 Answer: No, there is absolutely no truth to this rumor.
 It is merely a hoax and nothing more.

 |All Himalayans||Born blue, stay blue|

 |Whites||Can have either blue eyes, gold eyes, green eyes or the unique “Bi-Eyes” (One blue – one gold)|